jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 ![*mini-Sata and M.2*](images/Chapter-11/ssd/M.2_and_mSATA_SSDs_comparison.jpg "mini-Sata and M.2")

 The future of disk is something of a hybrid between ram and solid state/flash memory.
-Intel launched trademakred platform called [Optane](https://www.howtogeek.com/317294/what-is-intel-optane-memory/ "Intel Optane").
+Intel launched a trademarked platform called [Optane](https://www.howtogeek.com/317294/what-is-intel-optane-memory/ "Intel Optane").
 The target is cloud based servers running OS Containers and Virtualized platforms.
 The idea is to increase the speed of hard disk to the point that is is close to or equal in speed to RAM (Non-volitile memory).
-There by elimating potential system bottleneck and making the platform of memory a sinlge platform.
+There by eliminating potential system bottleneck and making the platform of memory a single platform.
 As of 2018 the cost and technology is still a bit prohibitive, but this is where the industry will move in the next 5 to 10 years.

 ### Virtual Hard Drives

 When dealing with Virtual Machines, we can attach and detach storage very easily.
-With large deployments of VmWare, and Cloud based services, in place disk cna be reformated and used to attach virtual disks to a virtual machine - with the added ability to manipulate these hard drives as if they were simple files.
+With large deployments of VMware, and Cloud based services, in-place disk can be reformatted and used to attach virtual disks to a virtual machine - with the added ability to manipulate these hard drives as if they were simple files.

 ### Disk Management in VirtualBox

 For this chapter we will assume that you are using Virtual Box 5.x, but these concepts apply to any virtual machine or Hypervisor.
 This also assumes you have free space on your computer.
-Since the point of this lab is to explore and not prouction usage, you may want to get an external USB drive and use that for this chapter so as not to fill up your hard drive.
+Since the point of this lab is to explore and not production usage, you may want to get an external USB drive and use that for this chapter so as not to fill up your hard drive.

 With your Ubuntu or Fedora virtual machine powered down, let's add some new disks (virtually) to your Linux system.
 The first thing to do is locate the *SETTINGS* button on the VirtualBox main menu.